leonardosete/meu-dash/CODE_AUDIT.md

     2. Move the core business logic from `analisar_arquivo_csv` into a function within `services.py` (e.g., `create_analysis_report`).
 This service function will orchestrate the calls to `carregar_dados`, `analisar_grupos`, etc.
     3. The Flask route in `app.py` will become very thin, simply calling the service and rendering the result.

+    *Note: The unit tests for the analysis logic can be adapted to test the new service layer in isolation.*

 ### Priority 3: Improve Code Quality and Logging

 * **Problem:** The code does not follow PEP 8, and logging is done with `print()`.